 For centuries, the woodruff plant has been used in Northern European countries to make Maiwein (or May wine).
-It is an alcoholic beverage made with the cold extract of woodruff in white wine.
+This alcoholic beverage is made with the cold extract of woodruff in white wine.
 Fortunately, people are drinking less and less of this liquor, which, when taken regularly, provokes violent headaches, memory loss, and nervous system disorders.

 - Ingredients: 100% Natural Sweet Woodruff, Cut